-A positive workplace culture is one where employees feel connected to the organization, its values and mission, and their colleagues.
+A positive workplace culture is one where employees feel connected to the organisation, its values and mission, and their colleagues.

 While there has been a lot of discussion in recent years about how exactly to build a positive workplace culture, to be successful, first and above all else, there must be psychological safety.
 In brief, psychological safety means that employees feel safe to be themselves, feel safe to speak up, use their voice and feel as though they matter.

 Harvard Business Review conducted research on the qualities of a positive workplace culture and found that the following were essential:

 - Caring for and being interested in our colleagues.

 - Treating colleagues with respect, gratitude, trust, and integrity.

 - Providing support for one another, including kindness and compassion

 - Forgive mistakes and avoid blame.